VihAMBR/gated-mem/README.md

 python run_experiment.py compare                                           # Cross-experiment comparison
 ```

-All runners support **resume** — if interrupted, re-run the same command and it continues from where it left off.
+All runners support **resume**: if interrupted, re-run the same command and it continues from where it left off.

 ### Parameters